+From child star to killer: The chilling ‘downward spiral’ of Ryan Grantham

-Ryan Grantham: From child movie star to convicted murderer at 24
+From child star to convicted killer: The chilling ‘downward spiral’ of Riverdale’s Ryan Grantham

-“In the face of something so horrible, saying sorry seems so pointless.
-But from every fibre of my being, I am sorry,” said Ryan Grantham in court
+Grantham killed his mother in cold blood in 2020.
+He’s since been sentenced to life in prison.
+Bevan Hurley investigates how he got there

 Standing to address the British Columbia Supreme Court at a sentencing hearing in June, Ryan Grantham’s voice broke as he said he had no excuse for the execution-style murder of his mother.